Gambian nationality law: By birth

-By naturalisation
+By naturalization

-Naturalisation can be granted to persons who have resided in the territory of The Gambia for a sufficient period of time to confirm they understand the customs and traditions of the society.
+Naturalization can be granted to persons who have resided in the territory of The Gambia for a sufficient period of time to confirm they understand the customs and traditions of the society.
 General provisions are that applicants have good character and conduct; are able to economically support themselves and their family; and intend to permanently reside in the territory.
 Applicants must typically have resided in the country for fifteen years.
 The law makes no provision for children adopted by Gambians, or children who live in the Gambia, but whose parents are unknown.
 Renunciation of other nationality is required for applicants to receive Gambian nationality.
-Besides foreigners meeting the criteria, other persons who may be naturalised include:
+Besides foreigners meeting the criteria, other persons who may be naturalized include: